firoball/WDL2CS/readme.md

 * N/A

-Games I am looking forward to get hold off for testing:
+Games I am looking forward to get hold of for testing:

 * Adventure Demo (Conitec GmbH) - is this same as Adeptus?
 * Banana Kong (Lutz Hüls)